Theses on the Philosophy of History: Historical context

+The book Major Trends was dedicated to Walter Benjamin's memory, and started hitting shelves in the spring of 1942 even as the Aktion Reinhard camps commenced with the industrialized form of mass-execution by gassing characteristic of the Nazi Final Solution in the already ongoing genocide of the European Jewry carried out by the Third Reich during the war.

 Publication history

 Benjamin mailed a copy of the essay to the philosopher Hannah Arendt, who passed it on to Theodor Adorno.
 Benjamin asked that the essay not be published, but it was first printed in a mimeographed booklet entitled Walter Benjamin zum Gedächtnis (In memory of Walter Benjamin).
 In 1947, a French translation ("Sur le concept d'histoire") by Pierre Missac appeared in the journal, Les Temps Modernes no. 25.
 An English translation by Harry Zohn is included in the collection of essays by Benjamin, Illuminations, edited by Arendt (1968).
+Hannah Arendt read a draft of the work to fellow refugees fleeing the Third Reich in Europe on the ship organized by the Emergency Rescue Committee that smuggled her and other Jewish emigrés to the United States.
+She published her major essay under the title "The Concept of History" in 1957, partly in homage to this work by Walter Benjamin, whose work was still not yet well known.

+Hannah Arendt later wrote several essays of her own giving expansive treatments to this territory, under headings that nod to Benjamin’s earlier work, including “The Concept of History”, and “The Threat of Conformism.”